Overview

 - Template Elements - System-level parameters locked by global administrators

-- Team Credentials - API keys and authentication tokens
+- Use Team Credentials - Automatically inherit shared API keys and authentication tokens

 User Interface Experience

-When you configure an MCP server, you see a clean interface focused only on your personal options:- Only Personal Options - You see only settings you can modify
+When you configure an MCP server, you see a clean interface focused only on your personal options:- Private Credential Section - Configure personal API keys separate from team

 - Validation - Immediate feedback on configuration validity